Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 following workflow:

 https://github.com/Project-MONAI/monai-deploy/blob/main/e2e-testing/test-scenarios/Clinical_Workflows/liver_seg.json

+Review the namespace that should be one you have setup.
+If you followed the example in this README, it should be "monai".

+Review the "ae_title" value.
+If you have followed the example in this README, it should be "MONAISCU".

 > :Warning: On a production environment swagger won't be available.
 You can still use the REST api.